 Ironically, the baby wrapped in cloths is laid on a manger.
 He is not laid on a royal, golden crib, as it would be fitting for the King of Kings, but on a feeding trough used to feed animals.
 The one who created all things was indeed to become the slain Lamb of God who would give himself for the spiritual food of his people.

 Christmas (all 12 days!!) is a great time to join with family, to give and receive presents and gifts, and everything that goes with that.
-But most importantly it is a time to remember that commercialism and family functions are not the essence of Advent season.
+But most importantly it is a time to remember that commercialism and family functions are not the essence of Nativity season.
 For some, it is easier to remember this, since they have neither family nor the means to engage in commercialism.
 They have nothing.
 They are alone in this world.
+But Emmanuel is with them, with us.

 Humanity has been redeemed in Christ, death has been conquered.
 The Son of God has united humanity to himself, clothed in flesh for our redemption, sitting at the right hand of the Father, so that he might take us there with him.